A householder on the sewer line writes, in part:

 † There has been a dramatic reduction on the charge to process the waste flow.
 Major improvements to the Danbury plant were expensed in prior years and there were hefty Nitrogen credits to pay.
 Projects to reduce Nitrogen and Phosphorus are now completed.

-For years from roughly 2007 to 2010, the WPCA was operating at a loss.
+For the years from 2007 to 2010, the WPCA was operating at a loss.
 When the operations of the WPCA were separated from the town to form its own Enterprise Fund, as mandated by law, it was clear that operating at a deficit was not a sustainable situation.
 This was corrected beginning September 2010, but failed to take into account depreciation to build sufficient capital reserve to cover replacement cost of major items, like trucks and pumps, for example.
 This situation was corrected with the September 2012 billing.
 It is consistent with good practice to secure the future without any surprise assessments.
 The operations of the WPCA are accounted for as a standalone enterprise and are audited each year under the audit of the Town.

 Fiscal oversight is provided by commission of volunteers from Brookfield appointed by the Board of Selectman.
 Consequently, there is no management cost for the leadership of this enterprise.
 That is a substantial savings.
 See the About Us section for more on the Brookfield WPCA.